jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints thetype of file named iamafile
 This script displays the symbolic link
 This script copys .html file from current working directory to the parent the working directory but only copies files absent in the parent working directory
+This script moves files that begins with upper cas into a temporary folder